Home Compare ACS.MC vs PWR

 ACS, Actividades de Construcción y Servicios vs Quanta Services: Which Stock Looks Stronger in 2026?

-ACS, Actividades de Construcción y Servicios, holds the cleaner structural position, with profitability as the main driver and growth adding further support.
+ACS, Actividades de Construcción y Servicios, holds the cleaner structural position, with the lead spread across growth and profitability.
 Quanta Services still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (ACS.MC: STOXX 600, PWR: Russell 1000).
+Peer scores are normalised within each company's primary universe (ACS.MC: STOXX 600, PWR: S&P 500).

 INDUSTRY COMPARISON